On L\'evy processes conditioned to avoid zero: Preliminaries and main results

 The function $h^\ast$ arises as a particular case of a general function $h(\cdot, \cdot)$ defined by

 where $L_t^x$ denotes the local time at the point $x$ for the process $(X,\mathbb{P}_x)$.
-The function $h(\cdot, \cdot)$ is used to establish continuity criteria for local times of L\'evy processes, see \cite{Barlow85, Barlow88} for this case and \cite{Eisenbaum-Kaspi07} for a general Borel right Markov processes.
+The function $h(\cdot, \cdot)$ has been used to establish continuity criteria for local times of L\'evy processes, see \cite{Barlow85, Barlow88} for this case and \cite{Eisenbaum-Kaspi07} for general Borel right Markov processes.

-Besides, in the present context, both Yano's and our results extend the theory of invariant functions for killed L\'evy processes that can be found in Section 23 of the treatise by Port and Stone \cite{Port-Stone71} on the potential theory for L\'evy processes in locally compact, non-compact, second countable Abelian groups.
-The relations with this work will be described in Section \ref{rephq} below.
+Besides, in the present context, both Yano's and our results can be seen as an extension of the theory of invariant functions for killed L\'evy processes that can be found in Section 23 of the treatise by Port and Stone \cite{Port-Stone71} on the potential theory for L\'evy processes in locally compact, non-compact, second countable Abelian groups.
+Detailing the relation with that paper would require us to introduce further notations and facts that will not be used later, so we do not provide further details.

-Having constructed the invariant function $h,$ in the following definition, we introduce the associated $h$-process.
+Having constructed the invariant function $h,$ in the following definition we introduce the associated $h$-process.
 We will show that the resulting probability measures are such that the canonical process X never hits the point zero, and thus that we refer to them as the law of the L\'evy process conditioned to avoid zero.
 Theorem \ref{mainresult} below summarises these properties.
+Let $\mathcal{H}$ and $\mathcal{H}_0$ be the sets given by

+The law of the L\'evy process conditioned to avoid zero will be constructed on the set $\mathcal{H}_0$.